All About Wildebeest Migration in Africa

 July

-The Great Migration has reached the Grumeti region and northern parts of the Serengeti and is peering closely at the infested waters of the Mara River they have to cross into Kenya.
+In July, The Great Migration has reached the Grumeti region and northern parts of the Serengeti and is peering closely at the infested waters of the Mara River they have to cross into Kenya.
 Why?
 Huge Nile crocodiles, waiting for them, that’s why!

 As mentioned, it is impossible to accurately predict wildebeest river crossings in either Serengeti or Masai Mara, they depend entirely on the rains and the often unpredictable wildebeest themselves.
 But the main and vital thing that makes them migrate is their biological clock.
-From July to October, they come to Masai Mara to mate due to the favorable climate conditions, and in Jan and March, they give birth.
+From July to October, they come to the Masai Mara to mate due to the favorable climate conditions, and in Jan and March, they give birth.

 It’s vital to book your Wildebeest Migration safari in Africa up to a year in advance to get a camp or lodge on or as close to the river as possible – this cuts down on travel time to lookout/crossing points.